 - For pre-cooked patties, you may go for the natural seasoning that comes with them.
 This ensures that the spice is already present in the meat.

 - While grilling, keep an eye out for flare-ups.
-Flare-ups are caused by the fat level of the meal, and as such, there is nothing you can do to prevent them unless you cook with no fat or very little fat.
+The fat level of the meal causes flare-ups, and as such, there is nothing you can do to prevent them unless you cook with no or very little fat.

 - Use indirect heat to ensure that there are no flare-ups.